-- 1 tbsp espresso granules
+- 1 tbsp espresso powder

-- 3 tbsp hot water
+- 30 ml hot water

-- 240 g powdered icing sugar
+- 180 g powdered icing sugar (confectioners’ sugar)

-- ½ tsp vanilla bean paste
+- ½ tsp vanilla extract

 - 50 g walnuts, toasted and chopped finely

 - Turn out onto wire rack.
 Remove from the oven and allow to cool on a wire rack for a couple of minutes before removing them from the pans and allowing them to cool.
 (Tip: give the pans a little jiggle, and they should pop out.
 If they stick, run a knife around the edges to loosen them.)